Definition of Current Liabilities

-1. Accounts payable.
-These are the amounts that are due to vendors who have supplied goods or services.
-The accounts payable are supported by the vendor invoices that have been approved and processed, but have not yet been paid.
+Accounts payable which are the amounts owed to vendors who have supplied goods or services.
+The amount of accounts payable is documented by the vendor invoices that have been approved and processed, but have not yet been paid.

-2. Deferred revenues.
-This reports the amounts that a customer has prepaid and will be earned by the company within one year of the balance sheet date.
+Deferred revenues which are the amounts that a customer has prepaid and will be earned by the company within one year of the balance sheet date.
 An example is a retailer's unredeemed gift cards.

-4. Other accrued expenses or liabilities.
-This reports the amounts that the company owes for items not recorded in accounts payable or accrued compensation.
-Examples include the interest expense that the company has incurred (but has not yet paid) and repairs that took place but the vendor's invoice has not been fully processed.
+Other accrued expenses or liabilities which includes amounts owed and not reported as accounts payable or accrued compensation.
+Examples include the interest expense that the company has incurred (but has not yet paid) and repairs that took place but the vendor's invoice has not been processed.

-6. Short-term notes.
-These include the loans from banks that will become due within one year of the balance sheet date.
+Short-term notes which include loans from banks and other lenders that come due within one year of the balance sheet date.

-7. The current portion of long-term debt.
-The principal payments of a mortgage loan or an equipment loan that must be paid within one year of the date of the balance sheet are reported in this item.
+Current portion of long-term debt which includes the principal payments of a mortgage loan or other long-term loans that must be paid within one year of the date of the balance sheet.